carpentries/carpentrycon/README.md

 Other members of this team are Silvia Di Giorgio, Aleks Nenadic and Anne Fouilloux.

-*6. Accessibility and Code of Conduct*
+*6. Accessibility*

-  - Malvika Sharan (taking this role as a Code of Conduct Committee member)
+  - Christina Koch (placeholder - ask for confirmation)

 Other members of this team are Silvia Di Giorgio, Ouso and Mina Zamani.

-*Members still to select area*
+#### Code of Conduct Duty officer

-- Christina Koch
+- Malvika Sharan (taking this role as a Code of Conduct Committee member)

 ## Useful Links